 The law needs sequence, not countdown theatre.

 The right question is not “How many days are left?”
-The right question is “What do we need to complete now under current law, and what can be staged if the proposal track later changes?”
+The right question is “What do we need to complete now under current law, and what can be staged if the adopted-pending-OJ track later enters into force?”

 Current law first, proposal second